Spring AI Playground¶

 - AI Agent Tool Safety Architecture: defense-in-depth sandbox model, policy resolution, threat model, and Risk Level reference

-- AI Agent Observability Architecture: trace pipeline, storage tiers, configuration, and external export paths behind the twelve dashboards
+- AI Agent Observability Architecture: trace pipeline, storage tiers, configuration, and external export paths behind the fourteen dashboards

 - Features: the main product areas and what they do